Humane Society of Tuolumne County

 The HSOTC receives funding only in the form of donations and fundraising efforts.
 We receive no government funding nor are we associated with the Humane Society of the United States (HSUS).
 This is why it is so important that our community be aware of these simple facts; we need the support of our community in order to survive.
 Support can come in the form of volunteerism, general donations, membership, pledge-to-give sustaining program, and attending HSOTC events.
 It is also important that this message is spread throughout our community - and we need your help getting the message out.
 By supporting the HSOTC, you are helping us to find forever homes for the homeless animals of Tuolumne County.

-Read MoreMeet Graham!
-He's brand new to the shelter and we're still getting to know him.
-He's a wiggly, happy-go-lucky, overjoyed...
+Read MoreLulu is new to the shelter and we're still getting to know her.
+So far we've learned that she is...

 Read More